World War II Tour of Krakow

 Description

-Next, we will visit Collegium Novum, where we will discuss one of the darkest episodes in the city's wartime history.
-We will also stop at a Gestapo prison and see the Katyn Cross, a symbol of Polish suffering.
+Next, we will proceed to the Collegium Novum, where our guide will share one of the most harrowing tales from Krakow's World War II history.
+During our journey, we will also make a stop at a former Gestapo prison and gaze upon the Katyn Cross, a poignant tribute to the suffering experienced by the Polish populace.

-We will conclude our World War II tour of Krakow at the Grunwald Monument 2 hours after meeting.
+Our World War II tour of Krakow will conclude at the Grunwald Monument, approximately two hours after our initial gathering.

 Prices